LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 work for meta-predicates called using implicit module qualification.
 The reason is that, unlike in Logtalk, calls to implicitly and explicitly qualified module meta-predicates have different semantics.
-Follows a discussion of other limitations of this approach that you should be aware.
+Follows a discussion of other limitations of this approach that you should be aware of.

 .. _migration_compatibility: